1.1 - Cases & Variables

 Example: Study Time & Grades Section

-A third grade teacher wants to know if students who spend more time studying at home get higher homework and exam grades.
+A teacher wants to know if third grade students who spend more time reading at home get higher homework and exam grades.

-The third grade students are the cases.
-There are numerous variables: the amount of time spent studying at home, the homework grades, and the exam grades.
+The students are the cases.
+There are three variables: amount of time spent reading at home, homework grades, and exam grades.
+The grade-level of the students is a constant because all students are in the third grade.

 Example: Dog Food Section